OpenSDP/OpenSDP.github.io/_subpages/analysis_02_human_capital_analysis.md

 ---

 ### Human Capital Analysis
-Examine how teacher recruitment and retention vary by characteristics such as school poverty level and estimated teacher effectiveness.
+Examine how teacher recruitment and retention vary by characteristics such as school poverty level and estimated teacher effectiveness, and examines a teacher effectiveness measure.

 {% include link_box.html